m3g/PDBTools.jl/docs/src/selections.md

       12    O     ALA     A        1        1   -7.083  -13.048   -7.303  1.00  0.00     1    PROT        12
 ```

+### Key Note on Residue Vectors

-These residue vector *do not* copy the data from the original atom vector.
-Therefore, changes performed on these vectors will be reflected on the original data.
+Residue vectors *do not* create copies of the original atom data.
+This means that any changes made to the residue vector will directly modify the corresponding data in the original atom vector.

+### Iterating Over Atoms Within Residues

-It is possible also to iterate over the atoms of one or more residue:
+You can iterate over the atoms of one or more residues using nested loops.
+For example, to calculate the total mass of all atoms in residues named "ALA":

 ```julia-repl
 julia> using PDBTools